Admiralty M-class destroyer

 The M class, more properly known as the Admiralty M class, were a class of 85 destroyers built for the Royal Navy of United Kingdom that saw service during World War I. All ships were built to an identical – Admiralty – design, hence the class name.
-18 other vessels which were officially included within the 'M' class were built to variant designs by three specialist builders – 10 by Yarrow, 6 by Thornycroft (who also built another 6 to the standard Admiralty design), and 2 by Hawthorn Leslie; these are covered in other articles.
+Eighteen other vessels which were officially included within the 'M' class were built to variant designs by three specialist builders – 10 by Yarrow, 6 by Thornycroft (who also built another 6 to the standard Admiralty design), and 2 by Hawthorn Leslie; these are covered in other articles.

 The Admiralty design was based on the preceding L class but modified to produce an increase in speed by approximately 6 kn.
 All ships built to the Admiralty design had three identical narrow, circular funnels (this did not apply to the 18 ships built by the specialist yards).

 Ships of the pre-war (1913–14) Programme

-Six vessels were built under the 1913–14 Naval Programme.
+An original intention to order 20 destroyers in this year's Programme was reduced to 16 vessels.
+Three destroyers already under construction were purchased from Yarrow, two from Thornycroft and two from Hawthorn Leslie to these builders' individual designs, and these are listed in separate articles.
+Three further ships had been projected under the Programme – and named Marksman, Menace and Monitor; however these three ships were cancelled before being contracted to any specific builder (although J. Samuel White & Company, at Cowes were the intended builder), in favour of two Marksman-class leaders.
+Thus just six vessels were built to the Admiralty design under the 1913–14 Naval Programme.
 These differed from the wartime vessels by being 1,010 tons full load, with slightly smaller dimensions.

-Besides the above six vessels, three destroyers already under construction were purchased from Yarrow, two from Thornycroft and two from Hawthorn Leslie to these builders' individual designs, and these are listed in separate articles.
-Three further ships had been projected under the 1913–14 Naval Programme – and named Marksman, Menace and Monitor; however these three ships were cancelled before being contracted to any specific builder, in favour of two Marksman-class leaders.